EgeEken/EgeEken/README.md

 ### [Multimodal Chatbot Voice Interface](https://github.com/EgeEken/Multimodal-Chatbot-Voice-Interface)

-A Gradio interface for local vision language models like LLAMA3-VISION that allows you to talk to the models using your voice.
+A Gradio interface for local vision language models like Llama 3.2-Vision that allows you to talk to the models using your voice and ask them to take pictures from your webcam and react to them.

 <details><summary>Results: (click here to open)</summary>
 <p>